smolboon/booni/docs/TELEMETRY.md

 ### Opting Out

 We believe in transparency and control.
-If you prefer not to send telemetry data, you can opt-out at any time by setting `telemetry.enabled` to `false` in your `~/.gpt-pilot/config.json` configuration file.
+If you prefer not to send telemetry data, you can opt-out at any time by setting `telemetry.enabled` to `false` in your configuration file.

-After you update this setting, Pythagora will no longer collect telemetry data from your machine.
+After you update this setting, booni will no longer collect telemetry data from your machine.

 ### Questions and Feedback
 If you have questions about our telemetry practices or would like to provide feedback, please open an issue in our repository, and we will be happy to engage with you.